Trade Forex Trading

 This is the first currency in a pair (EUR).
 The Base is equivalent to 1 unit of the first currency.

 This is the second currency in a pair (USD).
-The Quote shows the value of the base currency in relation to the second currency.
+The Quote shows the value of the base currency relative to the second currency.

-Base Currency Counter Currency - Example of exchange rates on MT4 Software
+Base Currency Counter Currency - Example illustration of exchange rates on MetaTrader 4 Platform

 The above are examples of EURUSD & GBPUSD pairs.

 The Base Currency Counter Currency Quotes are shown as above, there is the Bid, the price at which you buy and Ask, the price at which you sell.
-The difference between these two quotes is the spread.
-Spread is the small markup that the broker puts before selling to you.
-This spread is how brokers make profit.
+The difference between these 2 quotes is the spread.
+Spread is the small mark up that the online broker puts before selling to you.
+This spread is how brokers earn profit.

 Where to Get FX Quotes from MT4